heygrady/blog/apps/blog-app/src/pages/posts/2022-09-01-creating-a-yarn-monorepo-in-2022.md

 - [NPM Scopes](https://docs.npmjs.com/cli/v8/using-npm/scope)
 - [Yarn Config for `npmScopes`](https://yarnpkg.com/configuration/yarnrc#npmScopes)

-The Github Package Registry requires you to use scoped packages where the scope matches the repository owner, not the repo name.
+The Github Package Registry requires you to use scoped packages where the scope matches the repository owner, not the repository name.
 Github refers to these values as `@OWNER` and `@REPO`.
 In order to publish an NPM package to the Github Package Registry you need to have write permissions to a Github account or organization (`@OWNER`) with the same name as your package scope.

 For instance, I manage the code for this blog at this URL https://github.com/heygrady/blog so I will need to prefix all of my package names with `@heygrady`.